jvasile/docker-wrap/README.md

 The pre-build script runs before `Dockerfile` is loaded, so you can *generate* your `Dockerfile` from your pre-build script.

+If you're just pulling an image and not building a new image, the pre/post build script does not run.

 ## Install

 Just `git clone` and then symlink it in to your path: